leancodepl/dashed_line/README.md

 ## 🚨 Note about paths

-Due to how `Path`s work in Flutter and Skia, the `DashedPath` widget takes NOT as much space as the dashed line needs, but as much it needs to contain all the [control points][control-points].
+Due to how `Path`s work in Flutter and Skia, the `DashedLine` widget takes NOT as much space as the dashed line needs, but as much it needs to contain all the [control points][control-points].
 Table below should help understand the problem.

 | Path commands                 |          Path          |          Result line          |
 |-------------------------------|:----------------------:|:-----------------------------:|